lsst-ts/observatory-ops-docs/Operational-Procedures/Scheduler/night-time-operations/index.rst

 Stopping the Scheduler
 ----------------------

-If you want to switch configurations (which will required recycling the state of the CSC), load a new snapshot or are having issues with the *scheduling algorithm* (which may require some :ref:`troubleshooting <troubleshooting-the-scheduling-algorithm>`), you may want to stop the Scheduler CSC.
+If you want to switch configurations, (which will required recycling the state of the CSC), load a new snapshot, or you are having issues with the *scheduling algorithm* (which may require some :ref:`troubleshooting <troubleshooting-the-scheduling-algorithm>`), you may want to stop the Scheduler CSC.

 To stop the Scheduler, you can send the command ``stop``.